 As we move into mid October at Guadalupe Island the water temperature remains high as do the shark numbers.
-Very much still the boys club at the moment we are encountering some huge males whom we are getting to know very well...........
+Very much still the "boys club" at the moment, we are encountering some huge males of whom we are getting to know very well...........

 Typically as we move into fall at Guadalupe the air and water temperature begins to cool slightly and usually around this time we begin to see the arrival of the huge females.
 This season seems to be slightly different as due to warmer than usual temperatures, we seem to be seeing September conditions continue into mid October.
 The good weather and great shark numbers (still mostly males) are ongoing as we reach this part of the 2015 season.

-Trip 6 got off to a excellent start with 9 sharks seen on the first day which included “Hooper” playing on the surface, “Islander” around for most of the day once more, “Seamus” making a brief but memorable appearance and “Sad face” with a late show at the end of the day.
+Trip 6 got off to a excellent start with 9 sharks seen on the first day which included “Hooper” playing on the surface, “Islander” around for most of the day once more, “Seamus” making a brief (but memorable) appearance and “Sad face” with a late show at the end of the day.
 Day 2 we had heavy rain throughout however the shark action was red hot!
-We had some amazing submersible cage dives with between 4-6 sharks circling our divers at a time.
-Both “Sad face” and “Islander” where back plus “Andy” a very inquisitive 12 ft male named after Discovery channel and shark weeks’ presenter and cameraman Andy Casagrande.
+We had some amazing submersible cage dives with between 4 – 6 sharks circling our divers at a time.
+Both “Sad face” and “Islander” where back plus “Andy” a very inquisitive 12 ft male named after Discovery channel and shark Week presenter and cameraman Andy Casagrande.
 Waving us goodbye as we pulled the cages onboard on the 3rd day where “Seamus”, “Sad face”, “Andy” plus another unidentified female……….